knightjdr/gatsby-starter-scientist/README.md

 Basic configuration for the site is found in the `siteMetadata` object in this file.
 The `author` and `description` fields are used to construct the text on the landing image.
 Update the `siteUrl` to the site's final address.
 The `title` field is displayed in browser tabs and search results as the title of the site.
 The other `siteMetadata` fields have comments to explain their purpose.

-If your site will have a path prefix, for example `https://mysite.org/path-prefix`, be sure to uncomment the `pathPrefix` field in this file and add in the correct prefix.
+If the starting page for your site will have a path prefix, for example `https://mysite.org/path-prefix`, be sure to uncomment the `pathPrefix` field in this file and add in the correct prefix.
 If it will not have a prefix, for example `https://mysite.org`, delete this field.
+If you are hosting on Github as described above, your site will have a path prefix which is the name of the repository (`gatsby-starter-scientist` if you have not changed the name.)

 Do not change any of the other fields in this file.